Transport documentation

 Responsibility of Carrier

-- Ensuring Vehicle Supervision Regulations are Complied with if in Scope
+- Ensure Vehicle Supervision Regulations are Complied with, if in Scope

 - Providing Driver with Copy Tremcard

-- Ensuring Transport Security Plan or policy is Adhered to if in scope
+- Ensure Transport Security Plan or policy is adhered to, if in scope

-- Ensuring no incompatible goods planned on vehicle
+- Ensure no incompatible goods planned on vehicle

-- Knowledge of Emergency Procedures and Reporting requirements with regard to RIDDOR and ADR
+- Observe Emergency Procedures and Reporting requirements with regard to RIDDOR and ADR

-- Ensuring Training of All Staff.
+- Ensure Training of All Staff.
 Keeping of Training Documents

-- Ensuring a contact Telephone Number in case of incidents
+- Provide a contact Telephone Number in case of incidents

-- To Report to the DGSA any accidents or Incidents regarding Dangerous Goods
+- To Report to the DGSA any accidents or Incidents involving Dangerous Goods

 - Ensure transport Document have been kept for 3 month after the journey